akka/akka/akka-docs/src/main/paradox/common/binary-compatibility-rules.md

 the second one would mean **major**, and third be the **minor**, thus: `epoch.major.minor` (versioning scheme followed until and during `2.3.x`).

 **Currently**, since Akka `2.4.0`, the new versioning applies which is closer to semantic versioning many have come to expect, in which the version number is deciphered as `major.minor.patch`.
-This also means that Akka `2.5.x` is binary compatible with the `2.4` series releases (with the exception of "may change" APIs of course).
+This also means that Akka `2.5.x` is binary compatible with the `2.4` series releases (with the exception of "may change" APIs).

 In addition to that, Akka `2.4.x` has been made binary compatible with the `2.3.x` series, so there is no reason to remain on Akka 2.3.x, since upgrading is completely compatible